mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 A Traveller can only be under the influence of one Boon or Bane during any one check.
 If they receive both a Boon and a Bane for the same check, they cancel out and no extra dice are rolled.
 At the same time, if they receive multiple Boons or Banes, they will only be subject to one.

+### EFFECT
-EFFECT For most situations, the only thing that needs to be determined is whether or not the Traveller succeeds.
+For most situations, the only thing that needs to be determined is whether or not the Traveller succeeds.
 If the Traveller's total throw after applying all Dice Modifiers equals or exceeds the target difficulty (eight or more for an Average check), they succeed.
 If it is less, they fail.

 Often, however, it is important to know how well the Traveller did – or how bad.
 To do this, subtract the target number from the dice roll of the check, including any modifiers.
-This margin of success (or failure) is the Effect that can be consulted on the Effect Results table.
+This margin of success (or failure) is the Effect that can be consulted on the [[#Effect Results table]].
 This is also used in combat to calculate damage (see below).

 For example, if a Traveller rolls a 4 and a 3 for an Average (8+) check, then applies DM+3 for a total of 10, their Effect is (10 – 8) 2.

-**Effect Results**

-Effect Success or Failure
--6 or less

-Exceptional Failure: The Traveller failed as completely as it is possible to fail.
-Anything that can go wrong goes wrong.
-If attempting to repair a device, the device is further damaged or even destroyed.
-In a social situation, the Traveller gets into further trouble.
--2 to -5 Average Failure: The Traveller has failed the task.
--1 Marginal Failure: The Traveller has almost succeeded and the referee may permit them to scrape a success if they take a significant consequence.
-A Traveller trying to jump across a chasm hangs onto the far side by their fingernails but can only pull themselves up if they drop their backpack.
-A Traveller trying to land a ship can bring it down safely but the ship may never fly again.
-A Traveller hacking a computer gets in but the security programs can trace their location.
-0 Marginal Success: The Traveller barely succeeds at the task and may have to accept a condition on their success.
-They fix the engine but it will overheat.
-They find a buyer for the goods but the buyer is an untrustworthy criminal.
-1 to 5 Average Success: The Traveller succeeds normally.
-6 or more Exceptional Success: The Traveller succeeds in an impressive and elegant fashion.

 ## OPPOSED CHECKS